paketo-buildpacks/rfcs/text/0028-bill-of-materials.md

 [bom.metadata]
-  arch = "<compatible architecture>" cpe = "<version-specific common platfrom enumeration>" deprecation_date = "<dependency EOS date formatted in using RFC 3339>" licenses = [<licenses that the dependency has>] purl = "<package URL>" sha256 = "<hash of dependency artifact from uri>"
+  arch = "<compatible architecture>" cpe = "<version-specific common platfrom enumeration>" deprecation-date = "<dependency EOS date formatted in using RFC 3339>" licenses = [<licenses that the dependency has>] purl = "<package URL>" sha256 = "<hash of dependency artifact from uri>"